HomeDev GuideAPI Reference

 This method accepts:

-• An instance of the WorkflowItem class, which describes the new state of the target under moderation.
+• An instance of the WorkflowItem class, which describes the state of the target under moderation.

-• An instance of the TransitionSessionToken class, which indicates that exclusive access to transition the target has been successfully obtained.
+• An instance of the TransitionSessionToken class indicates that exclusive access to transition the target is obtained.
 For information on how to obtain a TransitionSessionToken, see Transition Sessions in Moderation workflows.

-The method returns a new instance of WorkflowItem, which has been populated with any additional, system-generated data (for example, a unique ID).
+The method returns an instance of WorkflowItem, which is populated with any additional, system-generated data (for example, a unique ID).

 The example below illustrates the addition of a WorkflowItem to enter a resource into moderation.
 A WorkflowItem is added for the resource with a Workflow's initial state.